Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 • …preserve the still functioning kidney tissue for as long as possible and have a positive effect on the disease.

-The kidneys perform numerous vital functions in the body.
-When healthy, they are very efficient and can compensate for a dysfunction for years.
-What is common is that 70% of the kidney tissue is already permanently damaged before noticeable symptoms appear.
-Once this has happened, all the toxins that the kidneys can no longer excrete accumulate in the body, which further destroys the kidney tissue.
+The kidneys fulfill numerous vital tasks in the organism.
+In a healthy state, they are very efficient and can compensate for a dysfunction for years.
+What they have in common is that 70% of kidney tissue permanently damaged is before it noticeable symptoms Once this happens, all the toxins that the kidneys can no longer excrete accumulate in the body, further destroying the kidney tissue.

-Early diagnosis and immediate, lifelong treatment often slows the progression of the disease.
+One early diagnosis and an immediate and lifelong therapy often leads to a slowing of the progression of the disease.

-It is therefore all the more important to have regular kidney checks (blood count, urine values, ultrasound if necessary) carried out by the veterinarian from the age of 5 at the latest , even if the dog is not yet showing any symptoms*.
+That is why it is all the more important Regular kidney checks (blood count, urine values, ultrasound if necessary) from the age of 5 at the latest to be carried out by the vet, even if the dog does not yet show any symptoms*.

-*In dog breeds with a hereditary predisposition to developing CKD, kidney checks should be started earlier.
+*For dog breeds with a hereditary predispositionto develop CKD, kidney checks should be started earlier.

-What function does the kidney have in dogs?
+What is the function of the kidney in dogs?

 They have a variety of functions in the body:

-• Purification of the blood from toxins and waste products, especially breakdown products of protein metabolism in the so-called nephrons (renal corpuscles).
-Dogs have an incredible 180,000 – 400,000 of these filters per kidney
+• Purification of the blood of toxins and waste products, especially breakdown products of protein metabolism, in the so-called nephrons (renal corpuscles).
+Dogs have an incredible 180,000 – 400,000 of these filters per kidney.

 • Regulation of blood pressure, fluid, electrolyte and acid-base balance

-• biosynthesis of erythropoietin for the formation of red blood cells
+• Biosynthesis of Erythropoietin to form red blood cells

 Congenital kidney damage

-Breed predisposition: Dalmatians, German Shepherds, Cocker Spaniels, Poodles, Bernese Mountain Dogs, Beagles, Lhasa Apsos, Samoaeds, Rottweilers, Dobermans, Chow Chows or Golden Retrievers as well as all terrier breeds such as Yorkshire Terriers have a genetic predisposition to kidney problems
+Racial predisposition: Dalmatian, German Shepherd, Cocker Spaniel, Poodle, Bernese Mountain Dog, Beagle, Lhasa Apso, Samoaeds, Rottweiler, Doberman, Chow Chow or Golden Retriever as well as all terrier breeds such as z.BYorkshire Terriers have a genetic predisposition to kidney problems

 Age: The filtering capacity of the kidneys decreases with age

-Feeding: Too high protein or phosphorus concentrations in the food can cause further problems in dogs that already have kidney problems
+Feeding: Excessive protein or phosphorus concentrations in food can cause further problems in dogs that already have kidney problems

-Diseases: Infections, diabetes, infectious diseases such as leptospirosis, Lyme disease, leishmaniasis, uterine infection, diseases of the urinary tract (such as bladder and ureter), kidney stones, kidney cysts, tumors
+Diseases: Infections, diabetes, infectious diseases such as leptospirosis, Lyme disease, leishmaniasis, uterine suppuration, diseases of the urinary tract (such as bladder and ureter), kidney stones, kidney cysts, tumors

-Traumatic influences: Injuries or temporary poor blood circulation to the kidneys caused by an accident
+Traumatic influences: Injuries or temporarily poor blood circulation to the kidneys caused by an accident

 Environment: Chemicals and toxins that can cause kidney damage